pankrator/IP-2016/week 3/README.md

 ## Review

-Branches are statements that let control the flow of the program (which is why they are also called *control flow statements*).
+Branches are statements that control the flow of the program (which is why they are also called *control flow statements*).
 Branches come in different flavours...

-## If statements
+## `if` statements

-In its simplest form, an if statement looks like this:
+In its simplest form, an `if` statement looks like this:

 ```C++
 if (boolean_expression)